Global small-hole minimization of the first Dirichlet eigenvalue in a square with two hard obstacles: Adjacent corner pairs beat opposite corner pairs

 \section{Adjacent corner pairs beat opposite corner pairs}

 We now compare the two genuinely distinct two-corner configurations.
 For $0<r<\tfrac12$, define

 Thus $\Omega_r^{\mathrm{opp}}$ corresponds to the opposite-corner placement, while $\Omega_r^{\mathrm{adj}}$ corresponds to the adjacent-corner placement along the top side.
-The next theorem shows that the adjacent configuration is always better, not merely asymptotically.
+The next theorem shows that the adjacent configuration is strictly better throughout a fixed small-radius interval, not merely at leading asymptotic order.